 Fatigue & Midlife Metabolism

-It’s what happens when metabolic demand outpaces nervous system capacity — often after years of compensating without noticing.
+Midlife fatigue is metabolic load exceeding nervous system capacity.
+When demand outpaces what the system can sustain, energy stops clearing — often after years of compensating without noticing.

 This page maps the patterns.